steveloughran/kerberos_and_hadoop/sections/hdfs.md

 ### NN/Web UI

-1. In a secure cluster, Web HDFS requires SPNEGO
 1. If web auth is enabled in a secure cluster, the DN web UI will requires SPNEGO
 1. In a secure cluster, if webauth is disabled, kerberos/SPNEGO auth may still be needed to access the HDFS browser.
 This is a point of contention: its implicit from the delegation